pacs-course/pacs-examples/Examples/src/Parallel/Utilities/README.md

 The partition can be made in many ways.
 In particular

--The *grouped* strategy sets the first *n mod p* chunks with dimension *n/p +1*, the other of dimension *n/p*.
+- The *grouped* strategy sets the first *n mod p* chunks with dimension *n/p +1*, the other of dimension *n/p*.
 An alternative is to have the last of  dimension *n/p +1*.
 In any case, the vector is split into two consicutive portions (one of which can be empty) that provide chunks of equal size.
 It is very simple to implement, however the operation of extracting the chunk index of an arbitrary vector element is complicated.
 If this information is needed it is better to resort to the other strategy.
--In the *distribution* stategy the number of elements in the *i-th* chunk is given by
+- The *distribution* stategy: the number of elements in the *i-th* chunk is given by

 	[(i+1) * n] / p - [i * n] / p
 and it may be shown that it is equal to either *n/p* or *n/p+1* and the sum for *i=0,...,p-1* is exactly *n*.